Unit4/ExtensionKit.Templates/docs/U4ExtensionsKitPowershellModule.md

 ```
 ### Handling of the session

-To use the Unit4 Extension Kit PowerShell commandlets, the user (and/or client) must be authenticated and authorized.
+To use the Unit4 Extension Kit PowerShell commandlets, the user (and/or the client) must be authenticated and authorized.
 The commandlet pair `Connect-U4EK / Disconnect-U4EK` is used to establish/close the session.
 When establishing a session we can use two different authentication methods, `ClientCredentialAuth` and `ImplicitFlowAuth`.

 Once the session is established with Connect-U4EK and the desired operations were executed, **it is highly recommended to close the session with the Disconnect-U4EK commandlet.** This commandlet does not have any parameters.
 All session data will be cleared.

 >Note If you can't connect with error "An error occurred while sending the request", it could be the TLS 1.2 issue.
-Try setting the SecurityProtocol variable in PowerShell or update your registry settings as shown below
+Try setting the SecurityProtocol variable in PowerShell or update your registry settings as shown below.

 **Example: Set SecurityProtocol variable from PowerShell command prompt**
 ```